apache/incubator-hugegraph-doc/content/en/docs/clients/gremlin-console.md

 weight: 3
 ---

-Gremlin-Console is an interactive client developed by Tinkerpop.
+Gremlin-Console is an interactive client developed by TinkerPop.
 Users can use this client to perform various operations on Graph.
 There are two main usage modes:

-- Stand-alone offline call mode;
+- Stand-alone offline mode;
-- Client/Server request mode;
+- Client/Server mode;

-### 1 Stand-alone offline call mode
+### 1 Stand-alone offline mode

 Since the lib directory already contains the HugeCore jar package, and HugeGraph has been registered in the Console as a plug-in, the users can write a groovy script directly to call the code of HugeGraph-Core, and then hand it over to the parsing engine in Gremlin-Console for execution.
 As a result, the users can operate the graph without starting the Server.

 This mode is convenient for users to get started quickly, but it is not suitable for scenarios where a large amount of data is inserted and queried.
 Here is an example: